wahani/dat/README.md

 - Neither dplyr nor data.table is playing nice with S4, but you really, really want a S4 *data.table* or *tbl_df*.
 - You like currying as in rlist and purrr.
-- You find it annoying that you constantly have to switch between lapply, vapply and mapply (and other map functions).
 - We work together and you have to understand code I wrote.

 ## map